matloff/TidyverseSkeptic/README.md

 ## Author:  Prof. Norm Matloff, University of California, Davis

 I teach in the Computer Science Dept. at UC Davis, where I formerly was Professor of Statistics.
-I am an award-winning textbook author, teacher and public servant.
+I am an award-winning textbook author, and am also the recipient of university awards for teaching and public service.

 Specifically in terms of R, I have been an R user and developer since near the beginning, having used R's predecessor S before that.
 I've published several books that use R, and have served as the Editor-in-Chief of the *R Journal*.
 My R tutorial for beginners, [fasteR](https://github.com/matloff/fasteR), has become my most popular GitHub repo, with over 300 GitHub stars.

 But it goes far beyond that; I really am intensely interested in how people learn, from children to middle-aged adults.
 Among other things,